 Redo old covers

 Now is a potentially a good time to redo, refresh, or maybe even re-release older books.
 Covers do age and, in some cases, become really outdated.
-Be sure your entire line speaks to current, fresh, and new.
-As well, a refresh of covers helps your Amazon algorithm, too!
+Read these critical book cover requirements for more sales.
+And as an added bonus, a refresh of covers helps your Amazon algorithm, too!

 Be aware of your brand